Sign Up for Ross Communications

 Yes.
 Ross students secured successful careers in finance and related fields requiring analytical thinking prior to the Fast Track in Finance program, and there are still many paths toward this goal.
 Securing an internship is critical, however, as an increasing number of companies are limiting their full-time hires to candidates who have landed internships.
 If you're looking for a career requiring analytical skills, it's important to prepare as soon as you begin at Ross.
 While the Fast Track in Finance is a great path to an internship, roughly half of Ross students who obtained internships in the summer of 2019 did so independently of FTF.

 Yes.
 There is a $475 fee for the Fast Track in Finance summer online program.
-In addition, those who are not eligible to waive the financial accounting course via previous experience are highly encouraged to take the FTF summer accounting online waiver course.
-Alternatively, students may sign up for an in-person Accounting Prep waiver course and exam.
-Both the online and in-person accounting waiver courses require a fee of $475.
+In addition, those who are not eligible to waive the financial accounting course via previous experience will need to sign up for the Online Accounting Waiver Course and exam.
+Register here.
+Please note that the Online Accounting Waiver Course does require a fee of $475.